fedesardo/bigdata-docker-stack/README.md

 - Java Version: openjdk version "1.8.0_292"

 # Installation
-Before moving forward be sure that you met all the system requirement described in the [environment](#environment) section.
+Before moving forward be sure that you met (at least) all the system requirement described in the [environment](#environment) section.

+If you need to install docker engine on your machine you can refer to this link.
+If you need to install docker-compose on your machine you can refer to this link.

 Once the project was downloaded be sure that you are placed in the project root directory and execute: